Return to Koh Chang Beaches

 Midway along the stalls, a speed-bumped street leads off down to the sea.
 On the left about 100 metres down, the Muay Thai gym Soeren Tor Chairat has its base, whilst a few metres further down, Elegance Pool Villas (same owners as Pearl Beach) lines the track, same side.

-Head right to the end of the street and you’ll find the KP Huts (abandoned), Tiger Huts and Santhiya Tree all on the beach.
+Head right to the end of the street and you’ll find the abandoned KP Huts (now home to Thai Dutch Restaurant), Tiger Huts and Santhiya Tree all on the beach.
 Santhiya Tree has a huge hotel block on the canal too.

-Past Santhiya Tree, the track arrives at the back entrances to two guesthouses, Baan Rim Nam and Watercolours, both on the bank of the northern canal and at the very end, Longstay Resort straddles the same canal, beach and outlet to the sea.
-Just before them all, another small sandy trail leads down to a tiny beach restaurant.
+Past Santhiya Tree, the track arrives at the back entrances to the long running guesthouse, Baan Rim Nam and the small boutique resort , Watercolours, both on the bank of the northern canal.
+At the very end, Longstay Resort straddles the same canal, both facing the beach and outlet to the sea.
+Just before them all, another small sandy trail leads down to the beach restaurant, Palm Beach Rimray.

 Back along the Beach to the Southern End

-From that little beach restaurant, you can walk along the sand back past the resorts of Santhiya Tree, Tiger Huts, the closed and disintegrating KP Huts, a large chunk of undeveloped land (a rarity on any beach on the island) and onto the resorts of Barali and Centara Tropicana Beach.
+From Palm Beach, you can walk along the sand back past the resorts of Santhiya Tree, Tiger Huts, Thai Dutch Restaurant, the disintegrating KP Huts, a large chunk of undeveloped land (a rarity on any beach on the island) and onto the resorts of Barali and Centara Tropicana Beach.
 After them, you hit the second klong, difficult to walk over unless at the lowest tide, though there is also a makeshift pontoon bridge.

 inland canal koh chang